 - Eliminates the required affidavit (information reported on the affidavit is otherwise available in electronic filing);

 - Extends the exemption from diligent effort requirements for exporting of flood insurance risks for an additional six years until 2025 (gives the Insurance Commissioner the ability to end this exemption at any time upon declaring an adequate admitted market for flood coverage exists in Florida).

 Its companion, SB538 by Brandes, unanimously passed its first of three committee stops Senate Banking and Insurance in week 2.
-The bill will be up next in it second committee the Appropriations Subcommittee on Agriculture, Environment, and General Government on April 9th.
+The bill will be up next in the Appropriations Subcommittee on Agriculture, Environment, and General Government.

 5. CITIZENS MONROE COUNTY RATE CAP HB1145/SB1476

-HB1145 by Representative Raschein has yet to be heard in its first of three committees the House Insurance & Banking committee and is likely dead for this session.
+HB 1145 by Representative Raschein has yet to be heard in its first of three committees the House Insurance & Banking committee.
 The bill provides that a single policy issued by Citizens in Monroe County shall not exceed a 5 percent rate increase annually.
 This provision begins on January 1, 2020 and expires January 1, 2024.
 This bill does not change the existing law that caps Citizens policies at a 10 percent annual increase.
 Both the existing law and this bill excludes sinkhole coverage for the cap.